Money Calculator

 🎯

-The employer's NPS contribution deduction limit was raised from 10% to 14% of basic salary - making NPS more attractive even in the new regime.
+The employer's NPS contribution deduction limit under Section 80CCD(2) was raised from 10% to 14% of basic salary.
+This deduction is available in the new regime, making NPS-heavy compensation structures more tax-efficient.

 💼